 Housing affordability is one of the top concerns of politicians in Australia, and Treasurer Joe Hockey echoes this sentiment.

-Hockey said he is amenable to make superannuation more flexible, with the possibility of using super as equity for first home buyers
+Hockey said he is amenable to make superannuation more flexible, with the possibility of using super as equity for first home buyers as an option.

 New South Wales premier Mike Baird vowed to "supercharge" housing supply in the state by doubling the target of government-owned land releases for housing to 20,000 lots over four years.